zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 Boundary conditions
 """""""""""""""""""
 A crucial aspect of partial differential equations are boundary conditions, which need to be specified at the domain boundaries.
-For th simple domains contained in `py-pde`, all boundaries are orthogonal to one of the axes in the domain, so boundary conditions need to be applied to both sides of each axis.
+For the simple domains contained in `py-pde`, all boundaries are orthogonal to one of the axes in the domain, so boundary conditions need to be applied to both sides of each axis.
 Here, the lower side of an axis can have a differnt condition than the upper side.
 For instance, one can enforce the value of a